We hear the question, “What can I do about climate change?”

 Adopt a Plant-rich Diet

-2/3 of Americans have already started eating less meat.
-This is great news because a plant-rich diet is healthier and at least 50x less carbon intensive.
+2/3 of Americans have already started eating less meat2.
+This is great news because a plant-rich diet is healthier and at least 50x less carbon intensive3.

 Carbon offsets are investments in projects that take carbon out of the atmosphere—like planting trees or capturing emissions.
-It cost 7x less to offset the typical American footprint than most people expect.
+It cost 7x less to offset the typical American footprint than most people expect4.

-Moving to renewable energy sources is one of the most important actions you can take to reduce your impact—whether you buy renewable energy from your provider, or purchase rooftop solar.
-While the cost of solar panels has dropped 70% since 2010, 97% of Americans over-estimate the cost.
+Moving to renewable energy sources is one of the most important actions you can take to reduce your impact—whether you buy renewable energy from your provider, or purchase rooftop solar5.
+While the cost of solar panels has dropped 70% since 20106, 97% of Americans over-estimate the cost7.

-More U.S. commuters get to work without a car than in the past.
-But for the majority who do still rely on a car, driving an electric vehicle offers a lower 5-year total cost of ownership and drives down carbon emissions.
+More U.S. commuters get to work without a car than in the past9.
+But for the majority who do still rely on a car, driving an electric vehicle offers a lower long-term total cost of ownership10 and drives down carbon emissions.

-One of the most powerful actions we can take is getting involved socially or politically.
-Just talking about these changes with your friends, colleagues and family is one of the biggest contributing factors to shifting society’s thinking on a new norm (reducing your carbon impact).
-Two-thirds of Americans think that citizens should do more to address global warming.
+Humans are social creatures.
+We pay attention to what our friends and neighbors are doing and saying.
+Just talking about these changes with your friends, colleagues and family is one of the biggest contributing factors to reducing your carbon impact.
+Two-thirds of Americans think that citizens should do more to address global warming11.
 But most of us don’t talk about it.
 With Make It Personal, we aim to change that.

 If publishing a list of climate-friendly changes worked to change people’s behavior, humans would have solved this by now.
 Rare’s decades of work to inspire individual and community change have taught us a good deal about human nature.
 We make changes when we see our friends and neighbors making them.
 And, we make changes when they’re easier to make.
 Rare is developing three channels of programming to turn our theory of change into a reality for millions of Americans.